Central Bancshares, Inc. History

 May of 2012 once again brought growth.
 F&M Bank acquired the Galesburg branch offices of Associated Bank.
 A year later, in mid-2013, our three Iowa banks – Central State Bank, Freedom Security Bank and West Chester Savings Bank – came together under a single charter, Central State Bank.
 They continued to operate under their pre-merger names as offices of Central State Bank until 2015, when it was rebranded as CBI Bank & Trust.

 In March, 2015, we acquired Buffalo Prairie State Bank in Buffalo Prairie, Illinois, and merged it into Central State Bank.
 Later in the year, West Chester Savings Bank, Freedom Security Bank, Buffalo Prairie State Bank and Central State Bank were all combined under a new name and brand: CBI Bank & Trust, the name it uses today.

 In July, 2016, another acquisition was completed: Brimfield Bank of Brimfield, Illinois, which was merged into and became an office of F&M Bank.

-All of these essential acquisitions and our own organic growth bring us to where we are now: an $850 million, two-bank holding company with 13 full-service locations throughout communities in eastern Iowa and West-Central Illinois.
+All of these essential acquisitions and our own organic growth bring us to where we are now: a $1+ billion, two-bank holding company with 16 full-service locations throughout communities in eastern Iowa and West-Central Illinois.
 Further information is provided in the individual bank histories below.

 The Farmers and Mechanics Bank, known as F&M Bank, was founded in 1869 by Chauncey Colton.
 Housed in the main floor of the Union Hotel in Galesburg, it served the deposit and lending needs of the community.